rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=rUlAng7FXxI

+Wasted potential (NG): theories to skip Fire of Ares

+It would be cool if you could skip Fire of Ares in NG-conditions.
+If this was possible, you could finish the game without collecting any elements.
+What's more, Kratos could also probably get infinite Rage or Magic from the Fire of Ares-tutorial by escaping it early.
+Unfortunately, right now this is not possible.

+Unlike Ice of Poseidon, the Fire of Ares urn is placed too far away to precisely clip through the door behind it with an Unarmed air attack.

+The wall collision in this room is at least as high as the gate itself, so it will be hard to cross with your low-powered high jumps in NG.
+There is no invisible ledge on top of the gate either.
+Lowest point in the collision is probably near the outer edge of the nearby building (between the building and the wooden pole).
+From there you can access a small out of bounds niche, and with a few more (less high?) jumps, you might be able to seamwalk around the gate.

+It's possible to use a stale reference bug to take the movable pedestal from the previous section to the higher area, but the object will unload during the short climb before Fire of Ares and therefore even threotically it couldn't be moved right next to the Fire of Ares door for some extra height.

+You could probably use Sling levitation to go over the door, but Slings only become available in the next area after passing the Fire of Ares door.

 Other (NG+): in general the Fire of Ares door is pretty strange and doing Fire Rage when approaching it for the first time can cause the Satyr enemies to spawn before you've even picked up Fire of Ares.
 If you start the Fire of Ares